renpy/renpy/sphinx/source/transform_properties.rst

     :type: boolean
     :default: True

-    If False, float components of :tpref:`crop` are interpreted as an absolute number of pixels, instead of a fraction of the width and height of the source image.
+    If False, float components of :tpref:`crop`, :tpref:`corner1` and :tpref:`corner2` are interpreted as an absolute number of pixels, instead of a fraction of the width and height of the source image.

-    If an absolute number of pixel is to be expressed, :func:`absolute` instances should be provided to the :tpref:`crop` property instead of using the crop_relative property.
+    If an absolute number of pixel is to be expressed, :func:`absolute` instances should be provided to these properties instead of using the crop_relative property.
 If necessary, values of dubious type can be wrapped in the :func:`absolute` callable.

 .. transform-property:: size